Vouchrun/pls-lsd-ejector/README.md

 The below command will:

+- Download the ejector management tool ejector-menu.sh which:
-- Install Docker (if not already installed)
+  - Installs Docker (if not already installed)
+  - Creates a "ejector" user and "docker" group
+  - Selects mode of operation i.e. Detached or Interactive
-- Configure ejector directory to point to keystores
+  - Configures ejector settings (and saves to a file)
-- Enable automatic OS and ejector container updates (optional)
+  - Controls; starting, stopping and removal of ejector client
-- Start the ejector docker container the first time
+    - runs the docker container using the ejector user and docker group.

-**Note: this command needs to be run as root.**
+**Notes: this command needs to be run as root.**

 ```bash
 curl -sL https://raw.githubusercontent.com/Vouchrun/pls-lsd-ejector/refs/heads/staging/ejector-menu.sh > ejector-menu.sh; sudo chmod +x ejector-menu.sh && sudo ./ejector-menu.sh